Gross2Go/Gross2Go_client/README.md

 1. Create a new SCSS file for your component or page, for example, `MyComponent.scss`.

-2. Import the SCSS file into your component or page TypeScript file, for example, `MyComponent.tsx`:
+2. Import the CSS file into your component or page TypeScript file, for example, `MyComponent.tsx`:

     ```typescript
-    import './MyComponent.scss';
+    import './MyComponent.css';
     ```

 3. Write your styles in the SCSS file using SCSS syntax.

 4. Use the styles in your component's JSX code as usual.

 ## Visual Studio Code Extensions